• Skip to primary navigation

 • ½ teaspoon salt

-Scatter onions on bottom of the crock-pot.
-Arrange chicken evenly on top of onion.
+• Put the chicken breasts and chicken thighs evenly on top of onion.

 WANT TO SAVE THIS RECIPE?